Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 = 1412 kg / m^3

-By comparison the density of liquid hydrogen is:
+By comparison the density of liquid hydrogen on Earth is:

 67.8 kg / m^3

-These calculations indicate the the hydrogen in the sun, in addition to being very hot is highly compressed.
-Once hydrogen fusion started the temperature within the sun rose.
-Meanwhile mass accumulation from gravitational aggregation of inter-stellar matter continued.
+These calculations indicate that the hydrogen in the sun, in addition to being very hot, is very highly compressed.
+This potential energy of compression drives deuterium formation.
+Once D-D reactions commenced the temperature within the sun rose.
+Meanwhile mass accumulation from gravitational aggregation of inter-stellar matter, primarily molecular hydrogen, continued.

 = 1.007825046721